How do hackers hack a bank account and how to protect themselves?

 The apps are usually not disguised as an official banking app, but are rather unrelated to banking apps that contain trojans.
 As soon as you install the app, the Trojan starts searching for banking apps on your computer/smartphone.

-The author of the fake application will then receive this information and download it.
-He can then ask you for confirmation by SMS in order to steal all your data.
+The author of the fake app will then receive this information and download it.
+He may then ask you for confirmation by SMS in order to steal all your data.

 How to protect yourself?

-Board of : Be careful not to give apps access to your personal information.
-Be careful and don't install a mobile game or other app that asks for SMS permissions without clearly explaining why it needs them.
-Third-party websites may contain malware, which makes installing apps from such sites unsafe.
+Consulting : Be careful not to give apps access to your personal information.
+Stay safe and don't install a mobile game or other app that asks for permissions via SMS without clearly explaining why it needs them.
+Third-party websites may contain malware, making it unsafe to install apps from these sites.